savari-o/Chess/README.md

 Originally juste a chess game.

-I tried to add my own machine learning lib to help me debug it.

-Unfinished right now, I may continue it someday.
+I tried to add my own ML lib to test it (it doesn't work).
+I may finish it someday